blackcub3s/blackcub3s/README.md

 # 👨‍💻 Welcome to My GitHub Profile!

-In my Master's degree I learnt Python and Machine learning models.
-I grew a lot of interest towards computer science and I decided to pursue a formal education in it by doing some subjects of the computer science Bachelors Degree in Universitat Politècnica de Catalunya.
-Currently I am finishing my web development applications degree ("Ciclo Formativo de Grado Superior" in "DAW"), as a faster road track to IT.

-In this GitHub profile I showcase my academic and professional experience across various programming domains, which mainly belong to the following categories and feature the following languages:
+I am a software developer currently finishing my web development applications degree ("Ciclo Formativo de Grado Superior" in "DAW") and this is my programming portfolio where I showcase all I've learnt throughout the years: during previous academic endevaours (a Masters degree with a final thesis in Python and machine leraning, an some subjects of a Computer Science degree at UPC) and through self-taught learning.
+The projects shown in this GitHub account are projects I've made entirely, either in academic or professional settings.
+These projects span across different programming domains, which mainly belong to the following categories and feature the following languages:

 - ⚙️ **Back-End Development:**  Spring Boot (JPA and Hibernate) and MySQL.
 - 📊 **Data Science & Machine Learning:** Python 3 and its scientific libraries (sklearn, numpy, scypy, matplotlib and Seaborn), webscrapping (selenium), Object Character Recognition (PIL) and network graphs (networkx).